Hanging Baskets & Nursery

 Growing and Assembly

 Plants for the baskets are grown in the City of Victoria's nursery, located in the southeast corner of Beacon Hill Park.
-In late April, a crew of six gardeners begins construction of approximately 1,350 hanging baskets.
-This process takes place over a four-week period.
+In late April, a crew of six gardeners begins construction of hanging baskets, which takes place over a four-week period.